santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 Archive            2/22/2024  1:19 PM         1.55 KB         5.35 KB Set-ZipEntryContent.md
 ```

+> [!NOTE]
+>
-Inclusion and Exclusion patterns are applied to the entries relative path.
+> - Inclusion and Exclusion patterns are applied to the entries relative path.
-Exclusions are applied after the inclusions.
+> - Exclusions are applied after the inclusions.

 ## PARAMETERS